infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Before a network can be connected to, it must be linked to a user on the device.
 When creating the network with the `--create` option, the network is linked automatically.

-Upon linking to (or creating) the network, storage can be contributed to it using the `--storage` argument.
+Upon linking to (or creating) the network, storage can be contributed to it using the `--silo` argument.
 This will be demonstrated below.

 There are two distinct cases for linking networks which depend on the given user's relation to the network: the user is the owner on another device or the user is an invitee.